MaicoLeberle/sdd-conductor/README.md

   issue, running `unblock` re-runs all QA checks and clears the block if they all pass.

-- **Task rollback.** Running `rollback_task` undoes the last completed task: the code commit is reverted and all orchestration state (`next_task.md`, `pending_tasks.md`, `current_state.md`, `architecture.md`, `modules.md`) is restored to the pre-task condition.
+- **Task rollback.** Running `rollback_task` undoes the last completed task: the code commit is reverted and all orchestration state (`pending_tasks.md`, `current_state.md`, `architecture.md`, `modules.md`) is restored to the pre-task condition.
 Rollback is blocked when the spec has diverged from the snapshot, preventing operations that would cross a spec pivot boundary.

 All technologies known by the agent are theoretically supported.
 Language-specific behaviour — code style, documentation, test suite, logging — must be explicitly configured.
-See "Adding a new language" below.
+See "How to support a new programming language" below.

 ---

 # Commands

+The user should proceed by issuing commands to the agent, given that the sdd-conductor context that it loaded provides precise definitions of artifacts and commands.

 #### Syntax

-Commands are invoked using a double-slash prefix, namely `//<command>`.
+Invoked using a double-slash prefix, namely `//<command>`.
 The double slash prefix explicitly targets the sdd-conductor command set, bypassing any built-in command syntax the agent may have (which typically starts with a single slash).
-Enter these commands in the prompt and the agent should execute it.
+Enter these commands in the prompt and the agent should execute them.

 #### Command reference